Academic Year 2023-2024 enrollment is now open! Summer 2023 classes are filling up fast! VIEW COURSES

 Ethan Hao is currently a junior at Plano West Senior High School.
 His love for math and basketball started as a toddler and carried into grade school where he was introduced to math competitions.
 Since then, he has become a 3-time AIME qualifier and a MATHCOUNTS state qualifier.
 Ethan enjoys teaching and is the founder and president of a student tutoring club with over 100 members.
 His teaching approach focuses on helping students understand the process for solving problems and extrapolating these strategies to new problems.
 Outside of teaching, Ethan enjoys listening to music, playing basketball, and meeting up with friends.

-Gautam Penna Math Teaching Assistant
+Smeeth Talasila Math Teaching Assistant

 Instructors